boxiangliu/covseq/README.md

 Replace `data/GZ8H0001.fasta` with your fasta file and `results` with your desired output directory.

-If the command was successful, there should 5 files in the `results/` directory.
+If the command was successful, there should 4 files in the `results/` directory.

 ```
-Guangzhou_GZ8H0001_2020.tsv
 Guangzhou_GZ8H0001_2020_orf.tsv
 Guangzhou_GZ8H0001_2020.vcf
 Guangzhou_GZ8H0001_2020.snpEff.vcf
 Guangzhou_GZ8H0001_2020.snpEff.tsv
 ```

 The filename `Guangzhou_GZ8H0001_2020` comes from the FASTA header in `data/GZ8H0001.fasta`.
-Notice that characters "/" have been automatically replaced with "\_" to save us from using escape characters.
+Notice that characters "/" will be automatically replaced with "\_" to save us from using escape characters.
 Here is a description of each file:

 1. \*\_orf.tsv: ORF predictions.
 2. \*.vcf: variant calls
 3. \*.snpEff.vcf: variant calls annotated with snpEff
 4. \*.snpEff.tsv: parsed VCF annotations
-5. \*.tsv: This is for internal testing and you can safely ignore this file.

 **That's it**.
 You can now use the VCF and annotations for downstream analysis.